 Topic information meeting

-There are 3-4 meetings each year where we present all our currently available Bachelor’s and Master’s thesis topics to all interested students.
+We will have 3-4 meetings each year where we present all our currently available Bachelor’s and Master’s thesis topics to all interested students.
 If you plan to attend this meeting, please still submit the interest form below!
 If there are too few applications, the meeting might be cancelled and the topics presented individually.
-The next meeting is scheduled for 2017-11-15, 16:30, Ulmenweg 18, Erlangen.
+The next meeting is scheduled for TBD.

 Open research topics